biocatiit/website/content/scihi/2003_insect_muscle.rst

         filaments have fixed length individually, but they slide past each other like telescope segments to stretch or shorten the overall muscle.
-The shortening motion is driven by comma-shaped myosin “heads,” which radiate out from the myosin filaments and cyclically bind to, bend against, and then release adjacent actin filaments.
+The shortening motion is driven by comma-shaped myosin "heads," which radiate out from the myosin filaments and cyclically bind to, bend against, and then release adjacent actin filaments.
 The bind-and-bend phase of each cycle is called a powerstroke.
 Comparing bound and resting head structures